-The first few days of the session, prior to the Opening Convocation, are set aside for the purpose of inducting the freshmen and other new students into college life in such a way that the best possible adjustment may result.
-Below is given a brief outline of the Orientation Program for September, 1939:
+The first few days of the session, prior to the Opening Convocation, are set aside for the purpose of inducting the freshmen and other new students into college life in such a way that a better adjustment may result.
+Below is given a brief outline of the Orientation Program for September, 1938:

-- 8:30 a.m.-Opening Exercises in Hardie Auditorium. - 9:30 a.m.-Classification Tests and Measurements in Hardie Auditorium - 1:00 p.m.-Luncheon-All new students are guests of the college. - 2:00 p.m.-Conferences, Physical Examinations, and photographs.
+8:30 a.m.-Opening Exercises in Hardie Auditorium.

+10:00 a.m.-Classification Tests and Measurements in Hardie Auditorium.

+1:00 p.m.-Luncheon-All new students are guests of the college.

+· 2:00 p.m.-Conferences, Registration, Physical Examinations, and photographs.

+8:30 a.m.-Devotional Exercises in Hardie Auditorium.

-- 9:00 a.m.-11:00 a.m.-Classification of Men Students. - 11:00 a.m.- 1:00 p.m.-Classification of Women Students.
+10:00 a.m.-Classification of Women Students.

-9:30 a.m.- 1:00 p.m.-Physical Examinations for Women.
-1:00 p.m.-Luncheon.
-New students are guests of the college.
-2:00 p.m.- 4:00 p.m.-Intramural Sports Program.
+1:00 p.m.-Luncheon - New students are guests of the college.

+2:00 p.m.-Classification of Men Students.